maraist/bsplit-py/README.md

 or so.
 In practice, when coupled with a statistical model, you wind up with hundreds of bytes of overhead for the higher fidelity histogram.

+## parquet (delta-encoding)

+Parquet uses a simple delta-encoding technique for storing millions of coefficients that have low entropy.
+It can either utilize a dictionary - such that 4 distinct items only consume 2 bits for each row-element in the column.
+It can encode deltas such that if the dynamic range is only 256 most of the time, it can encode in 8bits or under.

+My main issue with this approach are that you must decode from the first byte of a sequence, and you must decode every element up to your target index.
+Thus, in practice, parquet (and similar columnar storage engines) use mini-batches, and decompress the entire mini-batch and hand off to the filter stage.

+Further, each minibatch is independently compressed (which is a good thing from a parallelism perspective), which means there is much redundancy between batches..
+This would only make a difference if the batch can compress to around a cache-line (64 bytes).
+That would be true for HIGHLY regular data (all indexes in a series, 100,101,102, etc).

+Further, various types of delta or min-max encoding have "spoiler" datasets..
+Those which could be larger than if no encoding were performed at all.

+Additionally, most of the time, when we "compress" a parquet file, we just use the smallest compressor available, and zstd produces almost the same size as the parquet delta-encoding (when used in the feather IPC storage layer of polars).
+Thus a high performance assembly optimized decompressor is 4x faster than a custom parquet delta technique.

+In some experiments, I have found that BSplit compresses 2x better than zstd.
+Further, since BSplit is deterministic (there is no try-a-different-method), it winds up being faster than the `zstd -22` max-compression setting.
+Again, there are no 'patterns' from which zstd can benefit for my problem-space; but an operator may not know this; and thus just use the maximum setting.

+Of course, in use-cases where there ARE patterns, zstd will dominate in both compression and possibly even performance.

 ## Bernoulli Split - comparison

 The reasons for continuing with BSplit given the playing field are partially due to engineering needs to produce compact